Career Change: Routes to Paid Jobs in the Charity Sector

 - Choose a position based solely on salary, or expect the same as your corporate salary

-Remember to keep up-skilling at the times, training or courses might just make you stand above the rest of the candidates.
+Remember to keep upskilling.
+Training or courses might just make you stand above the rest of the candidates.
 Check out the latest courses and training in the charity sector and stay on top.

 Be perseverant, switch up your attitude

-To wrap up, let’s talk a little about attitude.
-Be open to the opportunities and challenges of the sector, this might mean great chances for career development, but nothing worth having comes easy.
 Successful charity sector applications can differ from those in the corporate sector.
-Values like patience, humbleness, willingness to learn, adaptability and creativity are often more valued than pure experience.
-Experience counts, but in the end, people are in the charity sector because they care, show that caring attitude and you’re much more likely to get the job.
+Experience counts, but in the end, people are in the charity sector because they care.
+Show that caring attitude and you’re much more likely to get the job.

 A little luck, a little insight a little positivity

-Some of the conversations on CharityConnect can be illuminating; charity recruiters DO want to hire career changes, they just (often) want some form of a demonstration of commitment to the sector.
-Many people have made the shift from the corporate sector, a little luck is needed, yes, but mostly perseverance and positivity.
+Some of the conversations on CharityConnect can be illuminating; charity recruiters DO want to hire career shifters, they just (often) want some form of a demonstration of commitment to the sector.
+Many people have made the move from the corporate and into the charity sector.
+A little luck is needed, yes, but mostly perseverance and positivity.